uku/Unblock-Youku/README.md

 This project contains three-fold functionalities.

-1. _A Google Chrome extension_ for smoothly surfing on many websites blocking visitors outside mainland China.
+1. _A Google Chrome extension_ helping registered users access their web services while travelling outside mainland China.

    You can find this extension on Chrome Web Store at [http://ub.uku.im/chrome](http://ub.uku.im/chrome)

 2. _A local proxy server_ based on the non-blocking [Node.js](http://nodejs.org) for bypassing the mainland restriction _for other browsers and mobile devices_ (but not guaranteed).